concord-consortium/sensor-connector/README.md

 `export JAVA_HOME="C:\Program Files (x86)\Java\jdk1.7.0_51"`

-- (optional) If you want to sign the .exe, make sure to put signtool.exe on the PATH, and export the following enviroment variables with the name of your signing certificate:
+- (optional) If you want to sign the .exe, make sure to put signtool.exe on the PATH, import your key and certificate into your machine's keystore, and export the CERT_NAME enviroment variable with the name of your signing certificate:

 ```
-export CERT_NAME="Your Cert's Name"
+export CERT_NAME="Concord Consortium"

 ```